The Corporate Governance Review: Portugal

 Recent trends in Portugal concern equal gender representation at board level, as well as the implementation of strategies to increase the quality of companies' audit and transparency on beneficial ownership of companies.
 Significant changes to shareholders' rights, related parties' transactions and remuneration of board members in listed companies have also been approved further to the transposition of the Shareholder Rights Directive (SRD II).2

 i Board structure and practices

 Shareholders may choose one of three mandatory governance models, depending on the structure adopted for its management and auditing bodies.

 The classic model (also known as the Latin model) establishes a single management body corresponding to a sole director (only admissible for companies with a share capital not exceeding €200,000) or a board of directors, with a variable number of members (a minimum of two) as freely defined by the by-laws.
 Therefore, this model is considered a one-tier structure.

-Regarding the auditing body, the PCC foresees the existence of a simple structure or a reinforced structure, depending on the appointment of a sole auditor (which must be a chartered accountant) or of a supervisory board (with a minimum of three members, one of which needs to be a chartered accountant) for the simple structure, or of a supervisory board plus a chartered accountant for the reinforced structure.
+Regarding the auditing body, the PCC foresees the existence of a simple structure or a reinforced structure, depending on the appointment of a sole auditor (which must be a chartered accountant) or of a supervisory board (with a minimum of three members, one of whom must be a chartered accountant) for the simple structure, or of a supervisory board plus a chartered accountant for the reinforced structure.

 The reinforced structure is mandatory for:

-- public limited liability companies, if they exceed, for two consecutive years, two of the following thresholds:
+- public limited liability companies, to the extent that they are not fully dominated by a company adopting a reinforced auditing structure, if they exceed, for two consecutive years, two of the following thresholds:

 - a total balance sheet of €20 million;